aymanish/AURO-Multi-Robot-Foraging-ROS2/README.txt

 READ ME:
 AURO INDIVIDUAL ASSESSMENT:
+- Go to solution > solution to find ros nodes and controllers
+- Project report found in report section

+HOW TO RUN FILES:

 Ensure no files/folders in your home directory are named auro_ws If so, please rename them accordingly.